s2t2/tweet-analysis-2020/app/nlp/README.md

 # Natural Language Processing (NLP)

-## Prep (Labeling Tweets)
+## Tweet Labeling

-Identify a list of around ten hashtags used by members of each community, and store this information in a CSV file:
+Identify a list of around ten hashtags used by members of each of N communities (i.e. two), and store this information in a CSV file:

 ```csv
 community_id,hashtag,description